chandramohan0/chandramohan0/README.md

 ## About Me ❤❤
-- 🔭 I’m currently working as a **Software Engineer** at **Strato-IT**.
+- 🔭 I’m currently working as a **Software Engineer** at **SuccessNumbers LLC**.
-- 🌱 I’m a full stack MERN developer.
+- 🌱 I’m a full stack Java developer.
+- 🤔 I have experience in Core Java, Python, C++, and JavaScript, along with expertise in backend frameworks like Spring Boot and Microservices architecture.
+My technical skill set also includes proficiency in data structures and algorithms, database management (SQL and NoSQL), RESTful web services, and DevOps practices such as Docker, Kubernetes, and CI/CD pipelines.
 - 👯 I graduated in 2022 from **Gurukula Kangri (Deemed to be University)**, Haridwar **(B.Tech,CSE)** with a CGPA of **8.71**.
-- 🤔 I’m currently learning Java & SpringBoot.
 - 💬 Ask me about web dev & open source
 - 😄 Pronouns: He/His
 - ⚡ Fun fact/Interest: Listening songs, Watching movies & Cricket, Playing Chess